-The format of apprenticeships is changing in 2017, with the introduction of standards which can vary between industries.
-Waterside will be introducing standards that match the roles above and suit the industries that we work with.
-This will ensure that new apprentices still get in-depth high quality industrial training.
+The format of apprenticeships changed in 2017, with the introduction of standards which can vary between industries.
+Waterside has introduced a number of standards that match the roles above and suit the industries that we work with.
+Our companies are based in sectors such as Food and Drink, Chemicals, Pharmaceuticals, Nuclear, and Systems Engineering.
+The chosen standards allow Waterside to work with a wide range of companies and offer in-depth high quality industrial training.
 For more information on these changes, take a look at our blog article Apprenticeship changes in 2017, or use the Contact Us form to get in touch with your queries.

 The new standard apprenticeships are as follows, the links take you to the relevant gov.uk page showing the current details:

 Please call 01744 616 837 or use the Contact Us form for more details